Martin Nedbal

 Lawrence, KS 66045-3013

-Prior to his appointment at the University of Kansas, Nedbal worked at the University of Arkansas for seven years and received his Ph.D. in historical musicology from the Eastman School of Music in 2009.
+Before joining the University of Kansas, Nedbal worked at the University of Arkansas for seven years and earned his Ph.D. in historical musicology from the Eastman School of Music in 2009.